Water Meter Replacement Program

 The Village's contractor, Water Resources, will be mailing letters urging residents to call Water Resources to schedule an appointment.
 Appointments will only be scheduled for those residents who have received letters.

-Online appointments will be available mid-November.
+Online appointments will be available mid-December.
 Please check back at that time.

 Water Meter Replacement Program FAQ